JossueE/Local-LLM-for-Robots/README.md

 </p>

 ---
-## 🎥 Small Demo
+## 🎥 Short Demo
-Here’s a **small demo of the Avatar system in action** — showing how the visualization reacts when you say the wake-word and trigger the full interaction pipeline.
+Here’s a **short demo of the Avatar system in action** — showing how the visualization reacts when saying the wake-word and triggers the full interaction pipeline.

 <p align="center">
   <a href="https://youtu.be/PP4M3LmFDbM" target="_blank">